maxpou/maxpou.fr/content/posts/2020/2020-09-13-portfolio-junior-dev/index.md

 > "I don't put it on GitHub unless it's perfect"

-This one comes from a senior dev I used to work with in my previous company.
+This quote comes from a senior dev I used to work with.
 I think it's a pity to think like that.
 In general, **people who are afraid of making mistakes end up doing nothing**.
+If you look at popular repositories on GitHub, most of them are far from perfect.
+And it's fine!

 And also, if one day someone checks your project's git log and finds out that you forgot a bracket/semicolon, I don't think he will blame you for that.
 And if he does, it's good for you.
 Nobody wants to work with toxic people.